-After forty long weeks (give or take a few), your precious baby has arrived and is now a 1 week old baby!
+After forty long weeks (give or take a few), your little one has arrived and is now a 1 week old baby!
 The first week of life is full of joys and struggles as both of you are adjusting to so many new things.

 Now outside of the womb, your baby has mastered breathing, is getting used to the idea of feeding, and is feeling the new sensations of their digestive system in action for the first time.
 In this first week you are adjusting to sleep deprivation, learning your baby’s cues, diaper changes, feedings, and the overwhelming feelings of new parenthood.

 Before birth, everything was done for them, in a temperature-controlled womb where hunger, thirst or even the urge to poo did not exist.

 The amazing development of your infant over these past nine months is just the beginning of a journey that now continues outside your body.

 Over the next 25 years, he will develop into a mature human adult, but right now, in these early days of life, you realize that birth is not the end, but the beginning of the incredible transformation you will both make.

 This series will describe what you can expect to happen each week in the first year, as your baby moves from helpless infant to burgeoning toddler.

 Weighing an average of 3.5 kilograms (7.7 pounds) and measuring around 51 centimetres (20 inches), your full-term baby is capable of amazing things immediately after he takes his first breath.

-By allowing a mother and her baby to be together, uninterrupted, in the first hour, we can utilise these natural instincts to improve breastfeeding outcomes and enhance bonding.
+By allowing the new parent(s) and baby to be together, uninterrupted, in the first hour, we can utilise these natural instincts to improve breast/chestfeeding outcomes and enhance bonding.